• Skip to main content

 Instructions

 • To make the crumble topping: In a bowl, rub the butter, flour, sugar and cinnamon together with your fingertips until the mixture resembles coarse breadcrumbs, add the nuts.
-Put to one side.
+Set to aside.

 • Sift the flour, cinnamon, ginger, baking powder, salt into large bowl.
 Mix the grated zest of the lemon with the prepared apples and blackberries.